Drivers with Disabilities in North DakotaPage Overview

-- You have a forced expiratory volume of less than one liter per second, or an arterial oxygen tension of less than 60 millimeters of mercury on room air while at rest and your condition is classified III or IV by standards of cardiac disease set by the American Heart Association.
+- You have a forced expiratory volume of less than 1 liter per 1 second, or an arterial oxygen tension of less than 60 mm/Hg on room air while at rest and your condition is classified III or IV by standards of cardiac disease set by the American Heart Association.

 - You cannot walk more than 200 feet without assistance or rest due to an orthopedic or neurological medical condition.

-To apply for a mobility-impaired license plate or a permit to be hung from your vehicle's rearview mirror, you must complete a Mobility Impaired Parking Permit Application; those forms can be picked up at any motor vehicle location or online.
+To apply for a mobility-impaired license plate or a permit to be hung from your vehicle's rearview mirror, you must complete an Application for Mobility-Impaired Parking Permit (Form SNF 02886); those forms can be picked up at any motor vehicle location or online.
 Be sure to have your physician complete the back of this application and certify your medical condition before returning to the motor vehicle location to submit.

-North Dakota Department of Transportation (DOT) disability parking permits are free but license plates require a $5 fee.
+North Dakota Department of Transportation (DOT) disability parking permits are free but handicap license plates require a $5 fee.

-Depending on your circumstance (such as a broken leg, surgery recovery) you can also apply for a temporary permit.
-To do so, complete the Mobility Impaired Parking Permit Application and include a check for $3.
+Depending on your circumstance (such as a broken leg, surgery recovery) you can also apply for a temporary disability permit.
+To do so, complete the Application for Mobility-Impaired Parking Permit (Form SNF 02886) and include a check for $3.
 Your temporary permit will be valid for 3 months.